-The Union Gas Hydro Project was originally constructed in the early 19th century by the Union Gas & Electric Company and operated until 1969 as an unlicensed facility.
+The Oakland Hydro Project was originally constructed in the 1899 by the founding partners of Central Maine Power Company.
+Until 1969, the Oakland Project was operated as an unlicensed facility.
 On February 24, 1969, Federal Energy Regulatory Commission (FERC) issued the facility a 30-year license.
-The facility was then consolidated with the two other hydropower facilities on Messalonskee Stream and re-licensed for an additional 37 years by the FERC on July 28, 1999 (FERC Project No. 2556).
+The facility was then consolidated with the two other hydropower facilities on Messalonskee Stream and re-licensed by the FERC on July 28, 1999 (FERC Project No. 2556).
+The current license expires on June 30, 2036.